-David Bowie (born 1947) - musician, actor, and record producer.
+David Bowie (1947-2016) - musician, actor, and record producer.
 A major figure and pioneer for over four decades in the world of popular music.
 Bowie and his family lived at 40 Stansfield Road, Brixton, from 1947-1953.
 He has sold an estimated 140 million albums worldwide.
 The back of the note is inspired by detailing from the Nuclear Dawn mural on Coldharbour Lane painted in 1983 during the peak of the Cold War.

 Violette Szabo, GC, MBE (1921 – 1945) - Second World War British secret agent.
 Born in Paris, she moved to London with her family and attended school, and later also worked in the Bon Marché department store in Brixton.
 Szabo was involved in a number of dangerous missions in France during the war, depicted in the 1958 film ‘Carve Her Name with Pride’.
 She paid the ultimate price for her heroism.
 The reverse of the note is inspired by public street art from Electric Avenue: 'Foxes & Cherries' by Lucy Casson and 'Brixton Speaks' by Will Self.